wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 This plugin is designed and written by experts and is easy to use and understand.

-It offers the latest recommended WordPress security practices and techniques.
+It reduces security risk by checking for vulnerabilities, and by implementing and enforcing the latest recommended WordPress security practices and techniques.

 http://www.youtube.com/watch?v=CJvCTlVtazA